weiranc/welp/README.md

 - **Note** You may need to change root in the above command to match your local db permissions

 ## Step 1
-- Create an express server that will listen on port 3001
-- Direct all requests after the url '/api'
-- Verify that traffic is being recieved and responded to correctly at each stage!
+x Create an express server that will listen on port 3001 x Direct all requests after the url '/api' x Verify that traffic is being recieved and responded to correctly at each stage!
 (Postman?)

 ## Step 2
-- Create a get route to return all choices
+x Create a get route to return all choices
 - Create a get route to return a specific restaurant
 - Create a get route to submit a post request with just "restaurant" as body
 - Test via Postman